-After interviewing experts, considering 30 tents, and conducting extensive testing, we’ve determined that the $200 Mountain Hardwear’s Optic 2.5 is the 2-person, 3-season tent that we’d get, and what we recommend for most car campers and backpackers.
+After interviewing experts, considering 30 tents, and conducting some testing, we’ve determined that the $200 Mountain Hardwear Optic 2.5 tent is the 2-person, 3-season tent that we’d get, and what we recommend for most car campers and backpackers.
 This testing involved one late-spring snowstorm, a hailstorm, several temperature swings of 50 degrees Fahrenheit, and a battery of (additional) stress tests, during which the Optic 2.5 performed admirably.
 Its spacious living quarters, affordable price, and unique door design (it lets you rollback the outer flaps to reveal an unparalleled 180-degree panoramic view) make it a truly pleasant home away from home when the weather’s nice.
-When it’s not, the tent’s sturdy fabric and sturdy design keeps you dry, warm, and safe.
+When it’s not, the tent’s sturdy fabric and sturdy design keep you dry, warm, and safe.

 The Mountain Hardwear aced every test from setup to teardown and was an overall joy to live with (and in).
 Setup was quick—in the four-minute range, even at night.
 The bells and whistles it had were well-thought-out and actually useful: plenty of pockets, big vestibules, hardy fabric that repelled even heavy snow, and a simple-clip rainfly to name a few.
 Its overall footprint naturally gives it the nod for interior space without feeling cavernous.
 It was comfortably roomy, even with four average-sized adults seated inside.
 The blue color admittedly made the interior feel a bit dark (when the doors weren’t rolled back), but this was a small price to pay for such a full-featured tent at a serious price point.